 Our FAQ pages offer everything there is to know about travel in Alberta and BC.
 But that doesn’t mean to say we might have missed something.
-So if you don’t find the answer to a specific question, give Chris or Gord a call and we will do everything we can to help.
+So if you don’t find the answer to a specific question, give Chris a call and we will do everything we can to help.

 Western Canada: A fine mountain Golf vacation